CodingInCarhartts/opencode-updater/README.md

 - Downloads the latest `opencode` binary (Linux x64) from the official GitHub releases.
 - Extracts and installs it to `/usr/bin/opencode` using `sudo`.
 - Ensures the binary is executable.
+- Supports interactive selection of binaries via the `--bin` flag.
 - Provides a faster alternative to waiting for AUR updates or relying on broken upgrade commands.

 ## Prerequisites